yuxuanxc/tp/docs/DeveloperGuide.md

 **Step 6.** After the new `Itinerary` is successfully added, `AddItineraryCommand` returns a `CommandResult` for the Ui to display.

-The following sequence diagram shows how the `add-itinerary` operation works:
+The following sequence diagram shows how the `add-itinerary` operation above works:

 ![AddItinerarySequenceDiagram](images/devguideimages/AddItinerarySequenceDiagram.png)
 <div align="center"><sup style="font-size:100%"><i>Figure X The sequence diagram of <code>add-itinerary</code></i></sup></div><br>

-The following activity diagram summarizes what happens when a user executes an `add-itinerary` command:
+To summarise, the following activity diagram shows what happens when a user executes an `add-itinerary` command, including errors:

 ![AddItineraryActivityDiagram](images/devguideimages/AddItineraryActivityDiagram.png)
 <div align="center"><sup style="font-size:100%"><i>Figure X The activity diagram of `add-itinerary`</i></sup></div><br>